stschiff/homepage-gatsby/src/data/posts/2021-03-24-Haskell-CLI.md

 The final data type in the Options record is `IndividualsSpec`, which again has two alternatives.
 The first constructor `IndividualsByFile` takes a filename, and specifies that selected individuals should be given in a file (listed, say, with their IDs line by line).
 The second constructor `IndividualsByList` takes a list of strings, and specifies that individuals are given as a list of strings directly through the command line interface.

-OK, let's stop for a second.
 I hope you can appreciate that this data structure makes it as clear as it can possibly be i) what is needed in terms of program input, and ii) what the options are for various parameters.
 You will also appreciate that this data structure is already of considerable complexity.
 It has nested elements, alternatives, custom data types... at the same time I don't think it's unrealistic.
 I happen to have such interfaces in my programs, and I would argue that many bioinformatics tools have comparably complex interfaces, many even more complex.

 So before we now dive into how to parse command line options into this structure, keep in mind that the type system is our friend: It will make sure that our parsing code will result in exactly the right shape for this data structure.
 Whatever our parsing code, the main program routine will simply take a value of type `Options` as input.
 So we can be fully relaxed when actually coding the main program logic later, because we know that all command-line input is passed - by construction - in the right shape, and our main program routine can simply query the main options value to process the different options.